Why should you follow up after a job interview?

 Let employers apply to you

-How long should you wait after an interview to follow up?
+How long should you wait to follow up after an interview?

 Leave the interview, go straight to your computer and send your emails.
 The last thing you want is your thoughtful follow-up message to arrive after the interviewer has made a hiring decision.